 As with everything here at Kinhaven, we want to be completely transparent as we move forward toward safely making music together again.
 Please consider this page your central resource for our latest communications regarding our plans, operations, and guidelines for COVID-19 safety.
 As with everything this past year, plans will undoubtably change as new information arises so please check back often for the latest news.

 We are committed to keeping the lines of communication open with everyone in our beloved Kinhaven community.
 As such, we will be hosting monthly Town Hall meetings on Zoom to update everyone with the latest news.
-Our most recent meeting was held on April 13, 2021 and more than 100 people joined our Co-Executive Directors for an update on our plans.
+Our most recent meeting was held on May 18, 2021 and focused specifically on the operating protocols for our SR Session program.

-If you were unable to join us, please peruse this powerpoint presentation and contact us with any questions.kinhaven-covid-4-13
+If you were unable to join us, please peruse this powerpoint presentation and contact us with any questions.kinhaven-covid-5-18